Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Memory of the initial condition: Rotational elasticity of the F-state

 \section{Memory of the initial condition: Rotational elasticity of the F-state}

 The magnetization in the F-state can be pointed in any direction because of the macroscopic isotropy of the problem.
 This direction practically coincides with the magnetization direction in the initial collinear state.
-Macroscopic isotropy does not mean, however, that the magnetization in the F-state can be freely rotated, as it can be in the isotropic ferromagnet.
-The reason is that the magnetization in the F-state is pinned by a partial adjustment to the random field.
+Macroscopic isotropy does not mean, however, that the magnetization in the F-state can be rotated at no energy cost, as it would be in the isotropic ferromagnet in the absence of the RF.
+The difference is that the magnetization in the F-state is pinned by a partial adjustment to the random field.
 It has a memory of the initial collinear state.
 Rotation of the magnetization of the sample, even by a small angle, requires readjustment of the local magnetization that is inhibited by local energy barriers.

-An illustration of this memory effect is the dependence of magnetization components on the magnetic field perpendicular to the initial magnetization shown in Fig. \ref{Fig-mH_mm_m_vs_Htr_for_F_state_Nalp=00003D00003D2_Nx=00003D00003DNy=00003D00003DNz=00003D00003D256_HR=00003D00003D1.5}.
+An illustration of this memory effect is the dependence of magnetization components on the magnetic field perpendicular to the initial magnetization shown in Fig. \ref{Fig-mH_mm_m_vs_Htr_for_F_state_Nalp=2_Nx=Ny=Nz=256_HR=1.5}.
 The magnetization component in the direction of the field $m_{H}$ increases from zero with a \textit{finite slope} because of pinning, whereas the magnetization component along the initial magnetization $m_{m}$ decreases to zero.
-After aligning with the field at larger fields, the magnitude of the magnetization increases.
-One can see Barkhausen jumps on the magnetization curves.
-For smaller or larger values of $H_{R}$ the dependence $m_{H}$ is less linear and it is difficult to scale results neatly.
+After aligning with the field at larger fields, the magnetization increases.
+One can see Barkhausen jumps in the magnetization curves.
+For smaller or larger values of $H_{R}$ the dependence $m_{H}$ is less linear and it is difficult to scale the results neatly.